zoziana/hue.ai/README.md

 # Hue

-Hue is an AI-powered outfit intelligence app — a second opinion for what you're wearing, not a verdict.
+Hue is an AI-powered outfit intelligence app; a second opinion for what you're wearing.
 Built solo for the Hack Club Stardance challenge.

 ## Features (in progress)
 - **Closet** — upload and organize your wardrobe